manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

     ![](media/lab4/task3/1.png)

-2. On the Home page, select Storage accounts, and then select the storage account present in the page that starts with the name **storage**.
+1. On the Home page, select Storage accounts, and then select the storage account present in the page that starts with the name **storage**.
 Copy the storage account name into a notepad for later tasks.

-3. On the Storage Account page, under **Security + networking**, select **Access Keys**.
+1. On the Storage Account page, under **Security + networking**, select **Access Keys**.

     ![](media/lab4/sas1.png)

-4. On the Access Keys page, Click on **show keys** and copy and paste **Storage account name** and **key** to notepad.
+1. On the Access Keys page, Click on **show keys** and copy and paste **Storage account name** and **key** to notepad.

     ![](media/lab4/ac1.png)

-5. Return to your desktop computer, and start Azure Storage Explorer.
+1. Return to your desktop computer, and start Azure Storage Explorer.

     ![](media/lab4/task3/4-1.png)

-6. In Azure Storage Explorer, expand Local & Attached, right-click Storage Accounts, and then select **Azure Storage**, In the popup window select **Storage account or service**
+1. In Azure Storage Explorer, expand Local & Attached, right-click Storage Accounts, and then select **Azure Storage**, In the popup window select **Storage account or service**

     ![Image showing the Azure Storage Explorer.
 The user has selected Storage Accounts](https://docs.microsoft.com/en-us/learn/wwl-data-ai/explore-non-relational-data-stores-azure/media/6-local-attached.png)

     ![](media/lab4/se2.png)

-8. In the Connect to Azure Storage dialog box, select **Account name and key**, and then select Next.
+1. In the Connect to Azure Storage dialog box, select **Account name and key**, and then select Next.

     ![](media/lab4/se4-1.png)

-9. On the Enter Connection Info page.
+1. On the Enter Connection Info page.
 In **Display name** and **Account name** fields, provide the **storage account name** and in **Account key** provide the key value which you have copied into a notepad, then select **Next**.

     ![](media/lab4/se5.png)

-10. On the Connection Summary page, select Connect.
+1. On the Connection Summary page, select Connect.

      ![](media/lab4/se6.png)

-11. In Azure Storage Explorer, under Storage Accounts, expand Storage{deploymentID}.
+1. In Azure Storage Explorer, under Storage Accounts, expand Storageaccount which you have used in the above steps.
 Verify that folders appear for Blob Containers and File Shares.

    ![](media/lab4/task3/8new.png)

-12. Right-click File Shares, and then select Create File Share.
+1. Right-click File Shares, and then select Create File Share.
 Add a file share named documents.

    ![](media/lab4/task3/10-1.png)